bobrik/pupergrep/README.md

 * Link activation in logs - just click on it to open.
 * Whole system and current log activity state indication.
 * Support for plain text, html and color ansi (yep, like in your terminal) logs.
+* Custom filters for log lines before outputting.
+Colorize if you want to.
 * Open-source.
 Can you imagine that?

 ## Demo